manhattan-blueprint/Manhattan-Desktop/README.md

 # Manhattan-Desktop

+## Design Scheme
+ * Use of colours comes from the 600 row of https://material.io/design/color/the-color-system.html

 ## In order to add new game objects:
  * Add prefab to Resources folder
  * Add new enum to MapResource.cs